Check out the SNAP 2020 Exam Analysis here:

 Like last year it was supposed to be a section made of only current affairs of last few years.
 SNAP creators have certainly successfully delivered their promise with this section.
 There was a good spread of questions with all different types like Sports, Business who’s who (Business as well as Government), Awards and Tech related news.

 Questions on Bit coin, SMAC, Hriday Nath Mangeshkar award, 104 Satellites, Recent Attorney General, Disney deal, RPG Goenka launch, Hilmut Kohl – Germany, Game of thrones, Roger Fedrerer’s Wimbledon wins, New organ found in body, Olympics sponsor, Cricket Associations and Cyclone were testing students on all different grounds.

 A test taker who has been following news regularly should get a nice edge over others.

-An ideal allocation can be 10 mins for this particular section and a score of 14-16 can be termed as a good score.
+An ideal allocation can be 10 mins for this particular section and 15-16 attempts with 85% accuracy can be considered for a good score.

 |Section||Qs||Suggested Time||Difficulty Level||Good Score|

 |Verbal Ability||40||30 minutes||Easy||24-26|